 Another group to consider your place in is your culture.
 When you begin to write about your culture, the best place to start is often with a free write to get ideas flowing without the structure of the college essay in mind.
 You may realize that something that seemed unfit for a college essay could actually be your best idea.

-Additionally, other forms of art within your culture such as music, poetry, movies, and visual arts, may help you generate ideas.
+Other forms of art within your culture such as music, poetry, movies, and visual arts, may help you generate ideas as well.
 What do they identify with?
 What sticks out to them?
 What do they love about your culture?
 What about it do they struggle with?
 How does this compare to your relationship with your culture?

 Consider the Prompt: Families

 The third type of group you can write about experiencing a childhood-to-adulthood transition is families.
 With families, you should start with the question of what makes a family.
 Specifically, what makes your family?
 Or, how do you define your family?
 Is it the people you live with, or all of your relatives and anyone who could be remotely tied to you?
 Does biology matter?
 Do you choose your family or does your family choose you?
 Is there any choice?

 Remember that, while we often see families as determined by blood ties, there are other types of families, too.
 What makes a family different from a community or culture?
 Could a family also be a community or culture?